pwr-Solaar/Solaar/docs/index.md

   the host switching behaviour of a host switch key that was diverted, for example to switch away from a host that crashed or was turned off.

+- When a receiver-connected device changes hosts Solaar remembers which diverted keys were down on it.
+  When the device changes back the first time any of these diverted keys is depressed Solaar will not realize that the key was newly depressed.
+For this reason Solaar rules that can change hosts should trigger on key releasing.

 ## Contributing to Solaar

 Conributions to Solaaar are very welcome.